Related Policies and Additional References:

 For more information on the Texas vaccine mandate and Texas vaccine exemption process, go to: www.collegevaccinerequirements.com or call the Student Health Center at 210-436-3506.

-All International students must complete the TB Screening Questionnaire and TB Risk Assessment Form , and mail this form to the Student Health Center PRIOR to the first class day.
+All International students must complete the TB Screening Questionnaire and TB Risk Assessment Form, and submit this form to the Student Health Center PRIOR to the first class day.
+The form can be submitted in person, mailed, or emailed to the Student Health Center.
 TB skin testing (Mantoux) must be performed in the United States.
 TB blood testing, also known as Interferon Gamma Release Assay for Tuberculosis or IGRA TB blood test can be performed in your home country.
-For more information about this requirement, please visit the Student Health Center webpage at https://www.stmarytx.edu/campuslife/student-services/health-center/.
+For more information about this requirement, please visit the Student Health Center webpage.
 You can download the TB Screening Questionnaire and TB Risk Assessment Form from this site.
-For any questions regarding the TB screening requirement, please call the Student Health Center at 210-436-3506 or email us at email@example.com.
+For any questions regarding the TB screening requirement, please call the Student Health Center at 210-436-3506 or email us at firstname.lastname@example.org.

 All students should review their immunization status with your private doctor.
 It is important that you update your immunizations PRIOR to attending St. Mary’s University.
 The following vaccinations are recommended: